MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-atp/configure-endpoints-mdm-windows-defender-advanced-threat-protection.md

 3. Use the Microsoft Intune custom configuration policy to deploy the following supported OMA-URI settings.
 For more information on Microsoft Intune policy settings see, [Windows 10 policy settings in Microsoft Intune](https://docs.microsoft.com/en-us/intune/deploy-use/windows-10-policy-settings-in-microsoft-intune).

-Offboarding - Use the offboarding policies to remove configuration settings on endpoints.
+Offboarding - Use the offboarding policies to remove configuration settings on machines.
 These policies can be sub-categorized to:
 - Offboarding
 - Health Status for offboarded machines
 - Configuration for offboarded machines